javieroc/learning-haskell/README.md

 ### Define a function that substract 12 from half its argument

-## Sumary

-1. Variables store values (which can be any arbitrary Haskell expression).
-2. Variables do not change within a scope.
-3. Functions help you write reusable code.
-4. Functions can accept more than one parameter.

 ```
 substract12 x = half x - 12
 ```